-Indicates that the student withdrew from the course and was failing at that time.
-A faculty member also assigns this grade when the faculty member has withdrawn a student from a course for excessive absences.
+This grade indicates that a student was administratively withdrawn from the course and was failing at that time.
 This grade carries the same academic penalty as a grade of "F" and is computed as a part of the grade point average.
+Since LSS course work is not included in the GPA calculation, this grade does not affect the GPA; however, it does affect Financial Aid calculations.